Mercenaries: Playground of Destruction: Gameplay

 Throughout the game, the player is tasked with hunting down and "verifying" 13 targets of a "suit".
 "Verification" involves either killing the target and taking a picture of the corpse, or subduing the target and radioing an AN helicopter to transport the prisoner away.
 After every verification the player is awarded with "Intelligence" and cash, which is usually doubled if the target is captured alive.
 In a suit, the number cards (from 2 to 10) are located throughout the in-game region, and they can be found by exploration or by receiving tips from friendly factions (usually after the completion of a mission).
 Each of the three face cards (Jack, Queen, King) is only made available by one of Chinese, South Korean, and Russian factions.
-A "face card mission" often involves specific objectives for the faction in addition to verifying the target.
-However, it is not necessary to verify all members of a suit to progress through the game.
+A "face card mission" often involves specific objectives for the faction in addition to verifying the target, but it is not necessary to verify all members of a suit to progress through the game.
 The player must gain only enough Intelligence by verifying targets before the AN gives the player the Ace contract.
 The Ace, the most important figure in a suit, is located in an isolated, often heavily fortified area, where the player is dropped off.
 The Ace contract usually consists of a variety of required and optional objectives that can be accessed in multiple routes, before the Ace is available for verification.
 After the Ace is verified, the player is transported back to the main region to hunt down another suit of targets.

-The PS2 version of the game suffers from an glitch, where saving the same campaign playthrough in multiple slots can result in corrupted data on the memory card though saving in one slot each for different playthroughs with different characters is apparently fine.
+The PS2 version of the game suffers from a glitch, where saving the same campaign playthrough in multiple slots can result in corrupted data on the memory card, but saving in one slot each for different playthroughs with different characters is apparently fine.